Personalities

 Robert E. Lee (real name Gerry Cunningham)-PD at WIEL around 1974 as well as on the air 3-8, Gerry worked as part-time jock at WKLO for about 6 months in 1975, after having previously done programming at WXVW in Jeffersontown in 1972.
 He also did the afternoon drive at WVLK in Lexington.
 Left WKLO to do nights at WTMA in Charleston, South Carolina, followed by afternoons at cross-town WCSC as Scott Ashley.
 He later came back to Charleston and worked at WKQB and WKTM.
 Today he's a Web positioning consultant based out of California (info courtesy of Rip Rinehart and www.1080wklo.com).

-Charlie Lewis-Disc jockey in the mid 50's.
+Charlie Lewis-Disc jockey and Music Librarian in the mid 50's.
 After a stint in the Army, Charlie went on to work at the Pentagon.

 Charles Logsdon-Part time 50's jock.
 An accomplished actor in local theatre, played Ebenezer Scrooge in 1990 Hardin County Radio Theater's production of "A Christmas Carol".